Jeremy Bash: In other media

 In 2008, a minor character based on Bash appeared in the HBO original movie Recount about the 2000 United States presidential election recount in Florida.
 Bash was portrayed by Derek Cecil.
 Bash is portrayed in the 2012 movie Zero Dark Thirty, although the character is mentioned by first name only (both within the film and in the cast credits).

 In 2010, Bash was named as one of TIME Magazine's 40 Under 40, a list of 40 significant persons under age 40.

 Personal life

 Bash was married to CNN journalist Dana Bash from 1998 to 2007.

-Bash is married to Robyn Bash, Vice President of Government Relations and Public Policy Operations for the American Hospital Association.
+Bash married Robyn Cooke in 2009, the vice president of government relations and public policy operations for the American Hospital Association.
 They have three daughters.